 All research costs money, but not all research has to cost millions of dollars.
 CIIN believes that if small research projects can be developed and completed, their results can pique the interest and curiosity of researchers around the world and prime the pump of further research.

 In order to make this project work, our regular membership will need to donate money specifically to The Cindy Duehring Research Fund above and beyond their regular membership donations; also the friends and relatives of the chemically injured will need to be encouraged to donate to the CD Fund.
-Lastly, the healthy, and largely ignorant, general population will need to learn, care, and support the research efforts with their own donations.
+Lastly, the healthy general population will need to learn, care and support the research efforts with their own donations.

 1962 - 1999